nasa-jpl/explorer-1/CONTRIBUTING.md

 ## Linting and Formatting

-The project uses eslint, prettier, and stylelint for linting and formatting.
+This project uses eslint, prettier, and stylelint for linting and formatting.

-Pre-commit is required on all developers machines to ensure coding standards are met, please ensure you have the latest version installed: https://pre-commit.com/#install
+Pre-commit is required on all developers' machines to ensure coding standards are met, please ensure you have the latest version installed: https://pre-commit.com/#install

 1. Verify you have `pre-commit` installed and running the latest version: